-16. Subsequent Events:
+15. Subsequent Events:

 Subsequent events are events or transactions that occur after the statement of financial position date but before the financial statements are issued or are available to be issued.
-Management has evaluated subsequent events through May 6, 2024, the date that the financial statements were issued and determined that there have been no events that have occurred that would require adjustments to the disclosures in the financial statements.
+Management has evaluated subsequent events through March 7, 2025, the date that the financial statements were issued, and determined that there have been no events that have occurred that would require adjustments to the disclosures in the financial statements.

-17. Operating Environment:
+16. Operating Environment:

-The performing arts industry continues to evolve following the COVID-19 pandemic.
-Audiences have returned to pre-pandemic levels, but consumer behavior has changed significantly.
-In response, the PSI's strategic plan focuses on our patrons' evolving needs with new strategies for growing audiences, building patron loyalty, and serving our community.
-The early results of the strategic plan are encouraging, and the PSI is working hard to forge a path forward.
-Earned revenue has not kept pace with inflation, and contributed revenue is more important than ever.
+The performing arts industry continues to evolve post pandemic.
+Audiences have returned to prepandemic levels, but consumer behavior has changed significantly.
+The PSI's strategic plan, which was written in 2022, focuses on our patrons' evolving needs with new strategies for growing audiences, building patron loyalty, and serving our community.
+The early results of the strategic plan are encouraging, and the PSI is working hard to change and adapt.
+Earned revenue and expenses have not kept pace with inflation, and contributed revenue is more important than ever.
 The ability of the PSI to meet its obligations is contingent upon the PSI's ability to restore and grow contributed revenue from our donor community.
 PSI has launched the quiet phase of a comprehensive fundraising campaign aimed at addressing the short- and long-term needs of the PSI.
+The PSI musicians had 12 years of concessionary contracts, which with the cost of inflation has amounted in a 30% pay cut over that period.
+A new three-year contract was negotiated last summer and includes a 12.6% increase over three years, providing organizational stability and a commitment to the talent we attract and retain in this organization.

-Artistically, the PSI continues to perform at a world class level representing our city and region on the global stage while also providing the Pittsburgh region with "Great Music in Every Life" through impactful performances at Heinz Hall, engaging educational programs, and free concerts for the community.
+Artistically, the PSI continues to perform at a world-class level, representing our city and region on the global stage while also providing the Pittsburgh region with "Great Music in Every Life" through impactful performances at Heinz Hall, engaging educational programs, and free concerts for the community.